patrickcping/pingone-cli/README.md

-# PingOne Platform API Bash client
+# PingOne Platform API - Management Bash client

 ## Overview

-This is a Bash client script for accessing PingOne Platform API service.
+This is a Bash client script for accessing PingOne Platform API - Management service.

 The script uses cURL underneath for making all REST calls.